-The best way to eliminate the factory-fresh tackiness is to simply start using the hose and dragging it over the ground, through the garden and especially over hard surfaces.
-It will quickly begin to lose the tackiness the more you use it.
-The more you work with it, the more quickly the hose becomes smooth and slippery.
+The best way to eliminate the factory-fresh tackiness is to simply start using the hose and dragging it across the ground, through the garden, and especially over hard surfaces.
+The more you work with it, the faster the hose becomes smooth and slippery.

 We like to drive over ours to break it in almost instantly.
 Not the fittings of course. :) Guess you could say we have a little bit of garden hose mania.
 Ever heard of a garden hose manufacturer that actually recommends driving over their garden hose to break it in?

-The trick to winding up our hose is to pull the hose out straight until it is fully extended.
+The trick to winding up our hose is to pull it out straight until it is fully extended.
 Then, once back at the faucet or hose hanger, begin to loop the hose in the direction it wants to coil back up in.
 Continue to twist the hose about a half a turn to the right while winding the hose in a clock-wise direction and loop the hose again.
-As you will quickly see, the hose wants to coil up in the same way it came to you from our factory, loop after loop after loop..
-A video on this will be included here in January, 2013 and will show you what we mean.
+As you will quickly see, the hose wants to coil up in the same way it came to you from our factory, loop after loop after loop

-Why do some coil hoses not last, rebound well or tangle easily?
+Why do some coil hoses fall apart fast, don't rebound well or tangle easily?

 How long will your polyurethane hoses last?